Our Impact

 Palladium projects and partnerships are delivering deeply innovative, nuanced approaches to help landowners and communities curb deforestation, restore millions of hectares of woodland, peatland, and crucial forest, and do it all in a way that leaves people with better livelihoods than they had before.
 We’re making sustainability commercially viable, in real terms and in real time.

-Regeneration, our joint venture with Systemiq, is harnessing market demand to scale nature positive and low carbon commodity supply chains across the tropics.
+It’s thanks to the foundation that programs like Partnerships for Forests have built that we can further expand our reach in forest and land restoration around the world.
+One such initiative is Regeneration, our joint venture with Systemiq, which is harnessing market demand to scale nature positive and low carbon commodity supply chains across the tropics.

 Protecting and restoring nature is our best move in the fight against climate change, reducing the impact of people on planet by reshaping our engagement with the natural world.